Tfeinstein24/Oilfield-Calculations/README.md

 ## Contributors

 Our team is Taylor Feinstein, Lonnie White, Rochelle Beal and Bon Crowder.
-If you'd like to join the development team,
+If you'd like to join the development team, see the information about contributing below.

 ## Deployment